B. Admin (HRM), B.Com Honours- (UFH), M.Com (Industrial Psychology-Course-work), UFH

 Bazana, S. (2018).
 “Healing the wounds of the past”: The role of Positive Psychology in the post-apartheid South African workplace.
 Abstract accepted for Individual Presentations in the International Conference on the first African Positive Psychology Conference. http://appc2018.org/images/PDF/APPC-Preliminary-Conference-Programme-4-7-April-2018.pdf

 Magqamfana, S. and Bazana, S. (2018).
-Absent father and psychological well-being of children: A Positive Psychology view into fatherhood in South Africa.
-Abstract accepted for Individual Presentations in the International Conference on the first African Positive Psychology Conference. http://appc2018.org/images/PDF/APPC-Preliminary-Conference-Programme-4-7-April-2018.pdf
+An absent father and psychological well-being of children: A Positive Psychology view into fatherhood in South Africa.
+Abstract accepted for Individual Presentations at the International Conference on the first African Positive Psychology Conference. http://appc2018.org/images/PDF/APPC-Preliminary-Conference-Programme-4-7-April-2018.pdf

 Mthembu, T. and Bazana, S. (2018).
 Rural ‘black’ people and psychotherapy: An exploratory study towards Positive Psychology in mainstream psychology.
 Abstract accepted for Poster Presentation in the International Conference on the first African Positive Psychology Conference. http://appc2018.org/images/PDF/APPC-Preliminary-Conference-Programme-4-7-April-2018.pdf